AvolitesLtd/TitanManual/docs/cues/cue-timing.md

     the same thing at the same time.

 -   You can remove a fixture from the sequence by turning off
-    \[Autoincrement\] and pressing the fixture button twice.
-The fixture sequence will show X. Touch the button again to put it back in the sequence.
+    <Keys.SoftKey>Autoincrement</Keys.SoftKey> and pressing the fixture button twice.
+The fixture
+    sequence will show X. Touch the button again to put it back in the sequence.